 “Most of us did not start doing the tango in order to get the ocho just right.
 Most of us saw elegant, dramatic, and erotic moves in a performance that took our breath away.
 Then we take tango lessons and dance among older people who look down their noses at beginners for not doing the details as well as they can, who are quite conservative in their tastes, who are uptight about the eroticism, who are offended when attractive young people look better at the erotic movements than they do, and who are too weak, inflexible, heavy, and cowardly to do the more dramatic moves...
 The idea of dividing tango into social dance and 'show' dance trivializes efforts to be more creative and to actually do the dance that we were attracted to in the first place.
 Performance is not just for tourists.
 It includes ballet, modern dance, jazz, and other rich, culturally important forms.
 It can be brilliant and revolutionary, changing the way we think.
 It can give tango dance its Isadora Duncans, Sergei Diaghilevs, Merce Cunninghams, and Astor Piazzollas.
 Tango and dance have always included a conversation between performance and social dance.
 Both should be respected as spaces where creativity can thrive.
 That's how art and culture evolve in living ways.”

-While I won’t delve into why the milonga is not the place for performance (see Social Tango and Performance Tango), I will focus on creativity here.
-Undoubtedly, creativity has transformed our lives.
-However, despite its many contributions, we must not overlook its drawbacks.
+While I won’t explore here why the milonga is not the place for performance (see Social Tango and Performance Tango), I do want to address the role of creativity.
+No doubt, creativity has transformed our lives.
+However, despite its many contributions, we must not overlook its dark side.
 Human creativity is a double-edged sword.
-It has given us automobiles, computers, GPS, and beautiful, danceable music like classic tango.
-Yet, it has also produced weapons of mass destruction, narcotics, high-tech crimes, and undanceable noise.
-Creativity can improve life when used wisely, but it can also destroy life when pursued recklessly for novelty’s sake, ignoring the forces beyond human control—whether you call them the Cosmos, Nature, Law, Tao, or God.
-Indeed, human creativity has already caused significant harm to our existence: irreversible damage to our planet, pollution, climate change, environmental catastrophes, resource depletion, ecosystem collapse, chemical, biological, and nuclear threats, and countless deaths caused by inventions such as guns, drugs, automobiles, man-made viruses, modern warfare, and the polarization and dysfunction of governments, fueled by our "creative" politicians.
+It has given us automobiles, computers, GPS, and beautiful, danceable music like classic tango—but it has also brought us weapons of mass destruction, addictive substances, high-tech crime, and unlistenable noise.
+Creativity can improve life when wielded with wisdom, but it can also destroy life when pursued recklessly in the name of novelty, ignoring the forces beyond human control that govern our existence—whether you call them the Cosmos, Nature, Law, Tao, or God.

 January 3, 2018